-Last night I attended a seminar organised by Reconciliation for Western Sydney, on Aboriginal Justice, Language restoration and Spirituality, at Parramatta, Western Sydney, Australia, and heard sacred songs sung in Darug Aboriginal language by Jacinta Tobin, a Darug Elder who is a descendant of Yarramundi, a chieftain of the Boorooberongal clan of the Richmond NSW area., and a Christian.
+Last night I attended a seminar organised by Reconciliation for Western Sydney, on “Aboriginal Justice, Language Restoration, and Spirituality”, at Parramatta, Western Sydney, Australia.
+We heard sacred songs sung in Dharug Aboriginal language by Jacinta Tobin, a Darug Elder who is a descendant of Yarramundi, a chieftain of the Boorooberongal clan of the Richmond NSW area., and a Christian.
 Her presentation was followed up by Pastor Ray Minniecon from Redfern, who spoke about Australian indigenous spirituality and its connection to singing.

-The enthusiastic audience, who braved freezing weather to attend, were delighted by Jacinta’s songs, and appreciative of Pastor Ray’s careful, patient explanations of complex indigenous spiritual concepts such as “skin”, “songlines”, and clan relationship laws.
+The enthusiastic audience, who braved freezing weather to attend, were delighted by Jacinta’s songs, and appreciative of Pastor Ray’s careful, patient explanations of complex indigenous spiritual concepts such as skin, songlines, and clan relationship laws.
 Jacinta has recorded three CDs of her Darug songs, and they will soon be available for online purchase.

 Jacinta and Ray, and many Australian Aboriginal people, express their Christian faith in complete consonance with their indigenous identity and song.
 So why don’t Australian churches include more Australian Aboriginal music and ceremony in their parish worship?
-There’s plenty of brilliant indigenous church repertoire, and many great indigenous church musicians, out there, but most Australian parish church communities do not include and welcome indigenous church musicians sufficiently, or include indigenous church music in their worship repertoire.
+There’s plenty of brilliant indigenous church repertoire, and many great indigenous church musicians, out there, but most Australian parish church communities do not include and welcome Australian indigenous church musicians sufficiently, or include sufficient Australian indigenous church music in their worship repertoire.